Jimutavahana and Dayabhaga: The Bengal Luminary Who Transformed Hindu Inheritance Law

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-The Dayabhaga tradition is remembered for developments in inheritance that were interpreted as more accommodating of women’s claims relative to some Mitakshara interpretations.
-These readings influenced widow and daughter rights, property management, and familial responsibilities in Bengal.
+The article notes that Dayabhaga traditions were later interpreted as more accommodating of women’s claims than some Mitakshara interpretations.
+These readings affected widow and daughter rights, property management, and familial responsibilities.